JasminThari/HeartbeatPerception/README.md

 This repository contains the necessary code to conduct, analyze, and visualize the results of a experiment.
 Below is an overview of the repository's structure and functionality.

-.
-├── Data/
-│   ├── Answers/        # Contains answers provided by each participant │   ├── Results/        # Combined results merged with the correct responses ├── src/
-│   ├── run_experiment.py       # Script to run the experiment using PsychoPy
-│   ├── power_analysis.py       # Script to perform power analysis and calculate sample size
-│   ├── statistical_analysis.py # Script for statistical computations and hypothesis testing
-│   ├── ...                     # Other scripts for additional analysis and plotting

-Here's a structured README for your GitHub repository:

----

-# Experiment Analysis Repository

-This repository contains the necessary code and resources to conduct, analyze, and visualize the results of a psychological experiment.
-Below is an overview of the repository's structure and functionality.

 ## Repository Structure

 ```